Cookie-AutoDelete/Cookie-AutoDelete/.github/ISSUE_TEMPLATE/bug-report.md

 title: '[BUG]  ???'
 labels: 'untested bug/issue'
 assignees: ''
 ---

 <!-- Please read carefully!
 Issues that do not follow the format WILL be closed without it being resolved!

-- Please check both open and close issues to ensure that it is not previously reported!
+- Please check both open and closed issues to ensure that it is not previously reported!
 Duplicate issues will be closed.

 - PLEASE READ THE FAQ AND DOCUMENTATION BEFORE POSTING:
   - https://github.com/Cookie-AutoDelete/Cookie-AutoDelete/wiki/Documentation